 Review information provided by Education Abroad regarding Penn State policies on travel, safety and security, staying health abroad, staying safe abroad, and important health and safety links.

-College of Engineering students who are planning a study or work abroad experience may apply for travel support by submitting the international travel grant application.
-The deadline to apply for funding for Spring programs is October 1, and for Summer or Fall programs is February 1.
+College of Engineering students who are planning a study or work abroad experience may apply for travel support by emailing firstname.lastname@example.org for an application.
+The deadlines to apply for funding are:

 All engineering students are encouraged to go abroad, but due to limited resources, priority will be given to applications from students planning an engineering experience.
 See the priority list on the application for more information about what will be used when evaluating travel grant applications.
 Some funds are designated for students with demonstrated financial need and for those, financial need will also be a factor.